tony-aw/tinycodet/README.md

 argument/right-hand-side expression `p` in all previous functions/operators with `s_pattern_b(p, ...)`.

-The `s_pattern_b(p, fixed, ignore.case, perl)` function allows the user to specify how exactly the pattern should be interpreted by the other functions/operators in the `tidyoperators` package.
+The `s_pattern_b(p, fixed, ignore.case, perl, useBytes)` function allows the user to specify how exactly the pattern should be interpreted by the other functions/operators in the `tidyoperators` package.
 The `fixed`, `ignore.case` and `perl` arguments have exactly the same meaning as they do in the base R grep, gregexpr, etc. functions.